 Second, it could be that female economists submit papers with somewhat different characteristics than those of male authors, such as a different combination of substantive and methodological contributions, that are under-valued by referees relative to their impact on longer-run citations.
-Under this interpretation, referees are not discriminating on the base of gender, but with respect to characteristics associated with the author gender mix.
+Under this interpretation, referees are not discriminating on the basis of gender, but with respect to characteristics associated with the author gender mix.

 A third possibility is that female economists wait longer for submission, leading to their paper accumulating more citations initially, conditional on quality.
-This explanation, unlike the previous two, holds that the observed patterns are due to a bias in observed citations that favors female economists for given paper quality.
-This explanation appears implausible given that we find the largest citation gaps for submissions from the earliest years of our sample, for which we can measure citations at least 5 years after submission.
+This explanation, unlike the previous two, holds that the observed patterns are due to a bias in citations that favors female economists for given paper quality.
+This explanation appears implausible given that the largest citation gaps are for submissions in the earliest years, for which we measure citations at least 5 years after submission.

-Where does that leave us in terms of implications for our profession?
+Where does that leave us in terms of implications?
 Our finding that female authors are held to a higher standard is concerning.
-We estimate that as a result the R&R rate for female-authored papers is about 7 percentage points lower than the rate consistent with a gender-neutral citation-maximizing rule.
+We estimate that as a result the R&R rate for female-authored papers is about 7 percentage points lower than the rate consistent with a gender-neutral citationmaximizing rule.
 This gap suggests an important hurdle, aside from the assignment of credit in coauthored work stressed by Sarsons (2018), for junior female economists, as well as a continuing obstacle to career progression for more senior female researchers.

-One potential remedy to help female economists - using more female referees - is unlikely to help, given that female referees appear to hold female-authored papers to the same higher bar as male referees.
+One potential remedy to help female economists - using more female referees - is unlikely to help, given that female referees hold female-authored papers to the same higher bar as male referees.
 Recruiting more female referees may only have the unintended consequence of requiring more public good provision by female economists (Babcock et al., 2017).

 It appears to us that a simpler path is to increase the awareness of the higher bar for femaleauthored papers.
 The referees and editors can then take it into account in their recommendations and decisions.
-This would address the bias, whether its source is gender discrimination (the first explanation) or undervalued paper characteristics (the second explanation).
+This would address the bias, whether its source is gender discrimination or undervalued paper characteristics.
 In contrast, a policy of double-blind evaluation, setting aside implementation difficulties, would address only the first source of bias.